 What's the annual fee and what does it cover?

-The annual fee for a team is $ 40.00.
+The annual fee for a team is $ 100.00.
 This covers both regular partner members.
-One alternate may be added at a cost of $ 20.00.
-This includes the BTC membership fee.
+One alternate may be added at a cost of $ 50.00.
+This includes the annual membership fee, B.A.S.S.
+Team Championship membership fee and a Make-A-Wish donation of $10.
 For Alternate rules see Alternates

 Each team is entitled to name an alternate member in the event that either regular partner cannot attend an event.
 An alternate can be used more than once, but a team may not name a second alternate.
 Further the alternate may not be or have been a member of another team in the same year.
 An alternate may be qualified to fish the KBBC Classic for a qualifying team, only if that alternate has fished with that team during the regular season (no ringers rule).